revoxhere/duino-coin/blog.md

 ***

+## 2.11.2019: Pool is back online
+Finally!
+Serveo and our pool is back up and running again.

+***

 ## 2.11.2019: Backup pool
 DUE TO SERVEO STILL BEING OFFLINE, WE'VE BOOTED UP **BACKUP POOL SERVER.**<br>
 Wallet will not work, because it's hard-coded to serveo, but you can use miners. <br>